icuurd12b42/tmcsyntaxEB/README.md

   Commonly you would Load all your files at startup. it is also commont to uses the filename without extention for the Language Name

++ export void TMC_SEB_SetHilite(HWND hWnd, const TCHAR* LanguageName, DWORD LineNumberBackColor, DWORD LineNumberColor)
-+ export void TMC_SEB_SetHilite(HWND hWnd, LPCSTR LanguageName, DWORD LineNumberBackColor, DWORD LineNumberColor)
++ export void TMC_SEB_SetHiliteA(HWND hWnd, LPCSTR LanguageName, DWORD LineNumberBackColor, DWORD LineNumberColor)

   This function hooks the edit box and tells it to perform highligthing using the language specified